Jack Pierson: Other projects

 Pierson's work is regularly commissioned for magazines and he has undertaken photography projects for several luxury fashion houses.
 Commissioned by the Italian luxury label Bottega Veneta, he photographed models Liya Kebede, Karmen Pedaru and Alexandre Cunha for the men and women's 2012 spring/summer ad campaign along Coconut Grove, Florida.

 For the project The Source, artist Doug Aitken filmed a conversation with Pierson, exploring the essence of his creative process.

+In 2025, the Obama Foundation commissioned Pierson to create a sculpture spelling out “hope”, one of President Barack Obama's core campaign slogans, with found letters for the Obama Presidential Center in Chicago.

 Collections

 Pierson's work is included in the collections of: